Chefarzt Orthopädie und Wirbelsäulenchirurgie

 The spine is a key component of the human body.
-With highly experienced specialists, the spine surgery team focusses on the conservative and surgical treatment of diseases and injuries of the spinal column.
+With highly experienced specialists, the spine surgery team focuses on the conservative and surgical treatment of diseases and injuries of the spinal column.

 Our goal is to provide patients with the best possible support.
 Where the spine is concerned, decisions for surgery have to be considered particularly carefully, taking all relevant factors and the prognosis into account.